Ar-Ray-code/ReadableWidgets/PySide2/pyamlside2/commandline_widgets/README.md

-# commandline-tools
+# commandline-widgets

-The best technique for GUIing variables in shell scripts is to use command_line_tools.
+The best technique for GUIing variables in shell scripts is to use command_line_widgets.
 You can receive a string as a return value by installing it with pypi or invoking the corresponding script with a relative path.

 <br>